cozy/cozy.github.io/src/tutorials/data/pouchdb.md

 Before diving into some of the quirks, it's important to understand some things when it comes to Pouchdb and especially Mango queries.
 First, you can add a plugin called `pouchdb-debug` and enable extra logs with `PouchDB.debug.enable( "pouchdb:find" );`.
 This will add explanation about the queries you run in the console and it's very helpful to understand what's going on under the hood.

-You will realize that Pouchdb operates in 2 phases: one part of your query may be done using indexes, and the other may be done in memory.
-Long story short: anything done in memory has significant performance impacts, especially as the number of items gets larger.
+You will realize that Pouchdb operates in 2 phases: first, it loads candidate documents in memory, and then it analyzes the candidates and keep only the relevant ones.
+Long story short: the larger the number of candidates, the longer the operation will take.
+By default, all the documents in a database are candidates, but it is possible to have fewer candidates by using an index: by combining the query and the index, PouchDB can load only a subset of all the documents and may even skip the analyze phase if the index is really well suited to the query.
 A more detailed guide can be found [here](https://www.bennadel.com/blog/3258-understanding-the-query-plan-explained-by-the-find-plugin-in-pouchdb-6-2-0.htm).

 ## About indexes